 Forthcoming in April 2021, the ninth edition of the MLA Handbook works as both a textbook and a reference guide.
+You can preorder a copy from the MLA Bookstore.
 An all-in-one resource that makes MLA style easier to learn and use for writers at any level, the handbook includes

 - expanded, in-depth guidance on how to use the MLA template of core elements to create works-cited-list entries that shows what each core element is, where to find it, and how to style it